nickrsan/spatial_resources/installing_spatial_python_windows.md

-# Spatial Python Environments on Windows, with Geopandas, Without Conda
+# FOSS Spatial Python Environments on Windows, with Geopandas, Without Conda
 You might be reading this because, like me, you've fussed with conda environments, trying to get them to play nice with the complex spatial dependency tree.
-Recently I found that [Christoph Gohlke](https://www.cgohlke.com/) (bless them) is still publishing binary built wheels of common Python libraries, but especially of the spatial software stack 🤌.
+Recently I found that [Christoph Gohlke](https://www.cgohlke.com/) (bless them) is still publishing binary built wheels of common Python libraries - especially of the spatial software stack 🤌.

 Their wheel builds of spatial dependencies are in the repository at https://github.com/cgohlke/geospatial-wheels/ with new builds for updates and different Python versions published as releases at https://github.com/cgohlke/geospatial-wheels/releases.

-The general recipe to work with this is to build a requirements file - we'll call it `spatial-requirements-310.txt` in this example - that references the files in those releases directly, in the following order:
+The general recipe to work with this is to build a requirements file - we'll call it `spatial-requirements-310.txt` in this example since it'll install FOSS spatial libraries for Python 3.10 - that references the files in those releases directly, in the following order:

 ```
 Rtree